aharonium/opensiddur.org/posts/HTML/compilations/liturgical/siddurim/shabbat-siddur/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem.html.md

 <div class="english">
 The Holiness of the Day

 You established Shabbat , Adonai our God, prescribing by Your will its special offerings and sacrifices.
 Those who delight in Shabbat will inherit enduring glory.
 Those who savor Shabbat share the bliss of eternal life; those who love its teachings have chosen greatness.
-At Sinai our ancestors received the mitzvah of Shabbat, and You com­manded them that on Shabbat an additional sacrifice be offered:
+At Sinai our ancestors received the mitsvah of Shabbat, and You com­manded them that on Shabbat an additional sacrifice be offered:
 </div>
 </td></tr>